callawaycloud/yet-another-trigger-framework/README.md

 1. Replace all instances of `TriggerHandler` class with `YATF.Manager`.

+1. Update all references of `TriggerHandler.Evt` to either `TriggerOperation` or `Manager.EVT` (easier to refactor but will be deprecated at some point).

 1. Delete the `TriggerHandler` class from org

 That's it!
 There should be no functional changes, but it's a good idea to run all unit tests before and after to confirm.